nikhilnxvverma1/fine/README.md

 1. npm install (for the first run, make sure your **node environment is not set to production**.
 It should be development)
 2. npm start

 If you still face issues, just let me know.
-Please keep in mind that File Neat is still in alpha.
+Please keep in mind that File Neat is still in pre-alpha.